madisonbliss24/GroceryStore_LinkedListQueue/README.md

 For each iteration or "minute" of the program, the following happens:

-•	Check to see if new customers are added to the queue (25% chance a new customer arrives at the line)
+•	Check to see if new customers are added to the queue (25% chance a new customer arrives at the line) <br>
-•	Customer object currently being serviced (front of the queue) is updated.
+•	Customer object currently being serviced (front of the queue) is updated. <br>
-•	If the customer has been completely serviced, they are removed from the queue.
+•	If the customer has been completely serviced, they are removed from the queue. <br>

 At the end of each iteration teh program outputs, “---------------------------------------------------“  to visually identify the passing of time.

 ------------------------------------------------------------------------------------------------------
-EXAMPLE OUTPUT:
+EXAMPLE OUTPUT: <br>
 "---------------------------------------------------------------------" <br>
 "---------------------------------------------------------------------" <br>
 New customer added!
 Queue length is now 1 <br>